-Green cards through marriage is sometimes referred to as the “fast track” to lawful permanent residence.
-The spouse of a U.S. citizen is deemed an “immediate relative” under the law meaning that there are no quota restrictions on the number of people who can obtain green cards through marriage to U.S. citizens.
-The U.S. citizen starts the process by submitting a form I-130 visa petition on behalf of their foreign-born spouse.
-If the spouse entered the U.S. lawfully, he/she can file for adjustment of status (I-485 packet) without having to leave the U.S.
+A green card through marriage to a US citizen is the most common way to become a permanent resident.
+The spouse of a US citizen is an “immediate relative”.
+There is no limit on the number of people who can obtain a green card through marriage to US citizens.
+The US citizen starts the process by submitting a form I-130 visa petition on behalf of his/her spouse.
+If the spouse entered the US lawfully, he/she can file for Adjustment of Status (Form I-485) at the same time and get a green card without having to leave the US.

-If the marriage is less than two years old when the green card is granted, it will have a two-year time limit.
-The couple must submit form I-751 during the 90-day prior before the expiration of the green card in order for the foreign-born spouse to obtain a ten-year green card.
-If the couple divorces before the end of the two-year period, the foreign-born spouse must use form I-751 to apply for a “good faith marriage waiver” of the joint petition requirement.
+If the marriage is less than two years old when the green card is granted, it will expire in two years.
+The couple must submit a form I-751 joint petition during the 90-day period prior before the expiration of the green card.
+This way, the foreign-born spouse can obtain a ten-year green card.

-Please view our video about How to Obtain a Green Card Through Marriage before you get married and before you submit any paperwork to the USCIS.
-If you have a two-year green card, but are separated or divorced, see our video I-751 Waiver Where Marriage Ends in Divorce.
+If you have a two-year green card, but get divorced, see our video I-751 Waiver Where Marriage Ends in Divorce.

 Skype Consultations Available!

-Green Cards Through Marriage is divided into the following subtopics:
+Green Card Through Marriage is divided into the following subtopics:

 - How-To Videos

 - How to Prepare for Your Green Card Marriage Interview